 There aren’t that many drawbacks to the All-on-4 procedure, but some potential complications may include:

-- Costly if damaged: If one implant comes loose, you’ll need the whole set replaced
+- Costly if damaged: If one implant comes loose, you’ll need the whole set of teeth replaced

 - Potential infection: Prolonged poor dental hygiene and care can lead to peri-implantitis

 - Limited eligibility: There is a small percentage of people who don’t qualify for All-on-4 implants due to a lack of bone mass in the jaw